Pacific Wrecks

 Mission History

-On January 20, 1945 took off from Nadzab Airfield piloted by 2nd Lt.
-Alfred J. Hamwey armed with napalm bombs as one of six A-20s on a combat mission against Cape Wom near Wewak.
-This A-20 was code-named "Sugar 622" was flying in the second element, number 2 position.
-Over the target, the formation made two bombing runs dropping two bombs each pass over Japanese positions near Cape Wom.
-This A-20 was last observed prior to the attack run.
-No enemy anti-aircraft fire was observed over the target nor was the crash of this aircraft observed.
-No distress call was heard over the VHF radio channel "B".
+Over the target, the formation made two bombing runs dropping two napalm bombs each pass over Japanese positions near Cape Wom.
+At 9:55am this A-20 was last observed before the attack commenced and no distress call was heard over the VHF radio on channel B used during the mission.
+No enemy anti-aircraft fire was observed over the target nor was the crash seen by any plane in the formation.
 When this plane failed to return it was officially listed as Missing In Action (MIA).

 Search

 When this A-20 failed to join the formation, the second element returned to the target area at 2,000'.
-They observed a fire across the base of Cape Wom, but assumed it was from their bombing and no sign of a crash through the trees nor the inshore side of Muschu Island.
+They observed a fire across the base of Cape Wom, but assumed it was from their bombing and saw no sign of a crash through the trees nor the inshore side of Muschu Island.
 Next, the formation climbed to 4,000' and saw no sign of a downed plane in the water, only an oily patch at the tip of Cape Wom, assumed to have been caused by one of the bombs.
-A radio call was heard that was believed to be this aircraft and the second element turned back towards base while searched the route along the way and passing over Faita.
+A radio call believed to be this aircraft and the second element turned back to base while searched the route along the way and passing over Faita.
 After returning to base, the radio call turned out to be from A-20 pilot Lt.
 Nave.

 During the afternoon, two B-25s and two A-20s searched the entire in the vicinity of where the mission was conducted, without results.
 On January 21, 1945 five A-20s on a mission against Wewak also searched without results.
 On January 22, 1945 six A-20s searched the same area without results.